mattlianje/layoutz/README.md

 # <img src="pix/layoutz.png" width="60"> layoutz
 **Simple, beautiful CLI output 🪶**

-Build declarative and composable sections, trees, tables and dashboards for your consoles.
+Build declarative and composable sections, trees, tables, dashboards, and interactive Elm-style apps for your consoles.
 Part of [d4](https://github.com/mattlianje/d4)

 ## Features
 - Zero dependencies, use **Layoutz.scala** like a header-file
 - Effortless composition of elements
 - Thread-safe, purely functional rendering
+- Use `LayoutzApp` trait + `LayoutzRuntime` for Elm-style TUI's

 ## Installation
 **layoutz** is on MavenCentral and cross-built for Scala, 2.12, 2.13, 3.x